ZitongWang-dev/ZitongWang-dev.github.io/_pages/research.md

 ---

-## Population coding in primate early visual cortex
+## Cue-invariant geometric structure of the population codes in macaque V1 and V2
 **Affiliation:** Carnegie Mellon University (Supervisor: Dr. Tai-Sing Lee)

 Examined cue-invariant geometric structures in V1 and V2 population codes for representing surface boundaries across different visual cues.
 Developed a cue-transfer decoding approach using Procrustes analysis to align population codes and quantify cue invariance.
 This work demonstrated that cue-invariant structures are preserved across various conditions and improve with larger neural populations.